tadast/enoughemail-web/README.md

 - [ ] Roles, adding others to the org
 - [ ] Add labels to filtered emails?
 - [ ] When a new user joins the org, apply all pre-existing Filter Rules
+- [ ] Email cheat-sheet w/ pdf attached when a new user onboards
 - [ ] when removing rules from UI, allow grace period i.e. mark for removal -> undo
 - [ ] create new rules via UI
 - [ ] allow bulk-importing domain rules